Tree Tensor Networks Methods for Efficient Calculation of Molecular Vibrational Spectra: Introduction

-As a promising addition to the available methods, tensor network methods have made significant progress in vibrational spectra calculations in recent years~\cite{Rakhuba2016, Larsson2019, baiardi2019optimization, glaser2023flexible, glaser2024vibrational, larsson20242500, larsson2024tensor, larsson2025benchmarking}.
+As a promising addition to the available methods, tensor network methods have made significant progress in vibrational spectra calculations in recent years~\cite{Wang2014,Rakhuba2016,Baiardi2017,Larsson2019, baiardi2019optimization, Baiardi2021,Larsson2022,glaser2023flexible, glaser2024vibrational, larsson20242500, larsson2024tensor, larsson2025benchmarking, Hoppe2024,Rano2025}.
 However, most implementations have used matrix product operators (MPOs) to represent the Hamiltonian.
 This approach limits the full potential of tensor network methods, as the molecules' normal modes exhibit long-range interactions, while the MPO formalism primarily favors nearest-neighbor interactions.
 This structural limitation is particularly problematic when focusing on higher-lying excited eigenstates, where energy degeneracy becomes significant, making accurate eigenstate computation even more challenging.
 To this end, we propose in this paper an approach that utilizes tree tensor network operators (TTNOs)~\cite{Frowis2010, Milbradt2024} to represent the Hamiltonian and likewise tree tensor network states (TTNSs)~\cite {Shi2006, gunst2018t3ns} to represent the state function for eigenvalue problem calculations, thereby fully leveraging tree structure connectivity.
-We implement the LOBPCG method and inverse iteration method within the tree tensor network framework to solve the eigenvalue problem.
-We demonstrate sub-wavenumber accuracy on two benchmark systems --- 64-dimensional coupled oscillators and acetonitrile~\cite{Carbonniere2004, Leclerc2014} --- and compare runtime and accuracy across different tree structures (MPS, T3NS~\cite{gunst2018t3ns}, and leaf-only trees).
+We implement the Locally Optimal Block Preconditioned Conjugate Gradient (LOBPCG) method and inverse iteration method within the tree tensor network framework to solve the eigenvalue problem.
+Using a 64-dimensional coupled-oscillator model and acetonitrile~\cite{Carbonniere2004, Leclerc2014} as benchmarks, we compare runtime and accuracy across different tree structures (MPS, T-tree, leaf-only trees, fork trees, and the full T3NS topology; see Appendix~\ref{sec:appendix_tree_structure} and \autoref{fig:ttn_structures_ch3cn_1}, \autoref{fig:ttn_structures_ch3cn_2}).
+The calculations show that all topologies are viable, that increased connectivity can substantially improve accuracy, and that a moderately branched fork-4 tree offers the best accuracy--cost trade-off for acetonitrile.
 All computations were performed with PyTreeNet~\cite{PyTreeNet}.